-"There should be less than 10% of Northern fulmars (Fulmarus glacialis) having 0.1 gram or more plastic in the stomach in samples of 50-100 beached fulmars from each of 5 different areas of the North Sea over a period of at least 5 years".
+"There should be less than 10% of Northern Fulmars (Fulmarus glacialis) having 0.1 gram or more plastic in the stomach in samples of 50-100 beached fulmars from each of 5 different areas of the North Sea over a period of at least 5 years".

-OSPAR has set no date when this EcoQO target level should be reached.
-The European MSFD does have an overall target date for Good Environmental Status by the year 2020, and different countries may therefore define an MSFD target for ingested plastics differently.
-For marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed.
+The European MSFD uses a short term target date for Good Environmental Status by the year 2020, and different countries may therefore define an MSFD target for ingested plastics differently.
+For European marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed.

-The monitoring system uses fulmars found dead on beaches, or accidentaly killed as e.g. fisheries bycatch.
-In a pilot study it has been shown that the amount of plastic in stomachs of slowly starved beached animals was not statistically different from that of healthy birds killed in instantaneous accidents.
-Standard procedures for dissection and stomach analyses have been documented in manuals and reports.
+The monitoring system uses fulmars found dead on beaches, or accidentally killed as e.g. fisheries bycatch.
+In a pilot study it has been shown that the amount of plastic in stomachs of slowly starved beached animals was not statistically different from that of healthy birds killed in instantaneous accidents in the same area.
+Standard procedures for dissection and stomach analyses have been documented in a manual, reports, scientific literature and condensed OSPAR guidelines.
 Different categories of plastic are recorded, with as major types the industrial plastics (the raw granular feedstock for producers) as opposed to user plastics (from all sorts of consumer waste).
 Information on abundance of plastics in fulmars may be expressed in different ways, such as by:

-- Incidence The percentage of birds having plastic in the stomach (cf. frequency of occurrence), irrespective of the quantity of plastic - Average ± se Averages refer to straightforward arithmetic averages, with standard errors, for either number of particles or mass of plastic for all birds in a sample including the ones without any plastic ('population average'). - Geometric mean geometric means of plastic mass are calculated using data transformation (natural logarithm) to reduce influence of extreme outliers and to facilitating comparison of smaller samples.
-To include zere values in the population means, the transformation includes addition of 1mg to each sample, later corrected for in back-calculation. - EcoQO performance The percentage of birds having more than 0.1 gram of plastic in the stomach (again including zero values), allowing direct comparison to the OSPAR target, which aims at having less than 10% of such birds
+- Incidence or prevalence The percentage of birds having plastic in the stomach (% frequency of occurrence), irrespective of the quantity of plastic. - Average ± se Averages refer to straightforward arithmetic averages, with standard errors, for either number of particles or mass of plastic for all birds in a sample, including the ones without any plastic ('population average'). - Geometric mean geometric means of plastic mass are calculated using data transformation (natural logarithm) to reduce influence of extreme outliers and to facilitate comparison between smaller samples.
+To include zero values in the geometric means, the transformation includes addition of 1mg to each sample, later corrected for in back-calculation. - EcoQO performance The percentage of birds having more than 0.1 gram of plastic in the stomach (again including zero values), allowing direct comparison to the long term OSPAR target, which aims at having less than 10% of such birds.

 - State assessment data pooling In this report, data are frequently pooled over 5 year periods to have a focus on reliable averages and consistent trends rather than on incidental short term fluctuations.
 The 5 year data are not derived from annual averages or means, but are based on individual data from all birds sampled in these five years.
 Graphs often represent pooled data for 5 years, but shift one year by datapoint, i.e. running averages.
-Subsequent data points in the graph thus overlap for 4 years of data, and are only intended to visually illustrate trends over time or geographic patterns and have no statistical meaning whatsovever. - Trend analysis statistics Statistical analyses investigating time related trends or regional differences are based on the mass of plastic.
+Subsequent data points in the graph thus overlap for 4 years of data, and are only intended to visually illustrate trends over time or geographic patterns and have no statistical meaning. - Trend analysis statistics Statistical analyses investigating time related trends or regional differences are based on the mass of plastic.
 Tests for significance of trends over time are based on linear regressions of log-transformed data for the mass of plastics in individual birds against year of collection.
-A distinction is made between the 'long-term trend' over all years in the dataset (now 1979-2014 for the Netherlands) and the 'recent trend', which is defined as the trend over the past 10 years (now: 2005-2014).
-Regional differences are tested for significance by fitting individual log-transformed data in a generalized linear model and likelihood ratio test.
+A distinction is made between the 'long-term trend' over all years in the dataset (now 1979-2015 for the Netherlands) and the 'recent trend', which is defined as the trend over the past 10 years (now: 2006-2015).